iann0036/tf-cfn-provider/docs/providers/azurerm/CdnEndpoint.md

 `Tags` - (Optional) A mapping of tags to assign to the resource.

+### Origin Properties

+`Name` - (Required) The name of the origin.
+This is an arbitrary value.
+However, this value needs to be unique under the endpoint.
+Changing this forces a new resource to be created.

 `HostName` - (Required) A string that determines the hostname/IP address of the origin server.
 This string can be a domain name, Storage Account endpoint, Web App endpoint, IPv4 address or IPv6 address.
 Changing this forces a new resource to be created.

 `HttpPort` - (Optional) The HTTP port of the origin.
 Defaults to `80`.
 Changing this forces a new resource to be created.

 `HttpsPort` - (Optional) The HTTPS port of the origin.
 Defaults to `443`.
 Changing this forces a new resource to be created.

+### GeoFilter Properties

 `RelativePath` - (Required) The relative path applicable to geo filter.